BitcoinQnA/Bitcoiner.Guide/grapheneos.md

 - [Notesnook](https://f-droid.org/en/packages/com.streetwriters.notesnook/) is an E2EE notes application for syncing your thoughts and to-do lists across all of your devices.
 Their free plan should cover most personal use cases.
 Notesnook is available on F-Droid.
 - [Standard Notes](https://f-droid.org/en/packages/com.standardnotes/) is very similar to Notesnook, but requires a paid plan to match the feature set.
 Standard Notes is available through F-Droid.
 - [Anysoft Keyboard](https://f-droid.org/packages/com.menny.android.anysoftkeyboard/) is a keyboard app that allows you to customize pretty much anything you can think of when it comes to your phone typing experience.
 It can be downloaded via F-Droid.
+- [GBoard](https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin&hl=en&gl=US) is the default Google keyboard app.
+In my experience it offers by far the best type and swipe experience.
+If you download this app, ensure you completely disable all network related permissions.
+It can be downloaded via Aurora.

 <p align="center">
   <img src="/assets/img/grapheneos12.png" class="responsive" style="max-width: 80%; height: auto;" />